Ludwik Denderys

 Ludwik Denderys (26 April 1944 – 13 February 2024) was a Polish boxer.
 He competed in the men's heavyweight event at the 1972 Summer Olympics but lost his opening bout to Teófilo Stevenson of Cuba.
-Danderys was born in what is now Western Ukraine and was affiliated with the Gwardia Wrocław boxing club.
+Denderys was born in what is now Western Ukraine and was affiliated with the Gwardia Wrocław boxing club.
 Denderys died in February 2024, at the age of 79.